Accessible Transportation for Persons with Disabilities Regulations: TRAN – February 27, 2024

 ATPDR Small Transportation Service Providers

-• The CTA has been working on developing new accessibility regulations for small transportation service providers (TSPs).
-The goal of the new regulations is to extend the ATPDR, where appropriate, to small TSPs while considering their specific operational realities serving regional and remote travelers.
+- The CTA has been working on developing new accessibility regulations for small transportation service providers (TSPs).
+The goal of the new regulations is to extend the ATPDR, where appropriate, to small TSPs while considering their specific operational realities serving regional and remote travellers.

 ATPDR vs. EU vs. US vs. Japan comparison table